raveberry/raveberry/docs/privileges.md

 * Usually the count of active users updates at most once every minute, but you can also force an update.

+* It is possible to scan for bluetooth devices and subsequently connect to one of them.
+After the initial connection, Raveberry will automatically connect to this device again.

 * You can also connect to WiFi networks from this page.
 This is especially useful if you have a WiFi dongle, because then you can access the Raveberry's settings page from its own WiFi and connect to available networks.

 * You can set a home WiFi network.
 In this network, Raveberry will not activate its hotspot.